ajinkyaingole30/ajinkyaingole30-gmail.com/README.md

 # Kubernetes

-# COnnecting two pods from different namespace
+# Connecting two pods from different namespace

 Create a basic Kubernetes Service for a HTTP server